By the end of this section, you will be able to:

-One reason to demand a currency on the foreign exchange market is the belief that the value of the currency is about to increase.
-One reason to supply a currency—that is, sell it on the foreign exchange market—is the expectation that the value of the currency is about to decline.
+One reason to demand a currency on the foreign exchange market is the belief that the currency's value is about to increase.
+One reason to supply a currency—that is, sell it on the foreign exchange market—is the expectation that the currency's value is about to decline.
 For example, imagine that a leading business newspaper, like the Wall Street Journal or the Financial Times, runs an article predicting that the Mexican peso will appreciate in value.
-The likely effects of such an article are illustrated in Figure 16.6.
+Figure 16.6 illustrates the likely effects of such an article.
 Demand for the Mexican peso shifts to the right, from D0 to D1, as investors become eager to purchase pesos.
 Conversely, the supply of pesos shifts to the left, from S0 to S1, because investors will be less willing to give them up.
 The result is that the equilibrium exchange rate rises from 10 cents/peso to 12 cents/peso and the equilibrium exchange rate rises from 85 billion to 90 billion pesos as the equilibrium moves from E0 to E1.

 Figure 16.6 also illustrates some peculiar traits of supply and demand diagrams in the foreign exchange market.
 In contrast to all the other cases of supply and demand you have considered, in the foreign exchange market, supply and demand typically both move at the same time.
 Groups of participants in the foreign exchange market like firms and investors include some who are buyers and some who are sellers.
 An expectation of a future shift in the exchange rate affects both buyers and sellers—that is, it affects both demand and supply for a currency.

-The shifts in demand and supply curves both cause the exchange rate to shift in the same direction; in this example, they both make the peso exchange rate stronger.
+The shifts in demand and supply curves both cause the exchange rate to shift in the same direction.
+In this example, they both make the peso exchange rate stronger.
 However, the shifts in demand and supply work in opposing directions on the quantity traded.
 In this example, the rising demand for pesos is causing the quantity to rise while the falling supply of pesos is causing quantity to fall.
 In this specific example, the result is a higher quantity.
-But in other cases, the result could be that quantity remains unchanged or declines.
+However, in other cases, the result could be that quantity remains unchanged or declines.

 Differences across Countries in Rates of Return

 If a country experiences a relatively high inflation rate compared with other economies, then the buying power of its currency is eroding, which will tend to discourage anyone from wanting to acquire or to hold the currency.
 Figure 16.8 shows an example based on an actual episode concerning the Mexican peso.
 In 1986–87, Mexico experienced an inflation rate of over 200%.
-Not surprisingly, as inflation dramatically decreased the purchasing power of the peso in Mexico, the exchange rate value of the peso declined as well.
-As shown in Figure 16.8, demand for the peso on foreign exchange markets decreased from D0 to D1, while supply of the peso increased from S0 to S1.
+Not surprisingly, as inflation dramatically decreased the peso's purchasing power in Mexico.
+The peso's exchange rate value declined as well.
+Figure 16.8 shows that the demand for the peso on foreign exchange markets decreased from D0 to D1, while the peso's supply increased from S0 to S1.
 The equilibrium exchange rate fell from $2.50 per peso at the original equilibrium (E0) to $0.50 per peso at the new equilibrium (E1).
 In this example, the quantity of pesos traded on foreign exchange markets remained the same, even as the exchange rate shifted.

 Purchasing Power Parity

-Over the long term, exchange rates must bear some relationship to the buying power of the currency in terms of goods that are internationally traded.
+Over the long term, exchange rates must bear some relationship to the currency's buying power in terms of internationally traded goods.
 If at a certain exchange rate it was much cheaper to buy internationally traded goods—such as oil, steel, computers, and cars—in one country than in another country, businesses would start buying in the cheap country, selling in other countries, and pocketing the profits.

-For example, if a U.S. dollar is worth $1.60 in Canadian currency, then a car that sells for $20,000 in the United States should sell for $32,000 in Canada.
-If the price of cars in Canada was much lower than $32,000, then at least some U.S. car-buyers would convert their U.S. dollars to Canadian dollars and buy their cars in Canada.
-If the price of cars was much higher than $32,000 in this example, then at least some Canadian buyers would convert their Canadian dollars to U.S. dollars and go to the United States to purchase their cars.
+For example, if a U.S. dollar is worth $1.30 in Canadian currency, then a car that sells for $20,000 in the United States should sell for $26,000 in Canada.
+If the price of cars in Canada were much lower than $26,000, then at least some U.S. car-buyers would convert their U.S. dollars to Canadian dollars and buy their cars in Canada.
+If the price of cars were much higher than $26,000 in this example, then at least some Canadian buyers would convert their Canadian dollars to U.S. dollars and go to the United States to purchase their cars.
 This is known as arbitrage, the process of buying and selling goods or currencies across international borders at a profit.
 It may occur slowly, but over time, it will force prices and exchange rates to align so that the price of internationally traded goods is similar in all countries.

-The exchange rate that equalizes the prices of internationally traded goods across countries is called the purchasing power parity (PPP) exchange rate.
+We call the exchange rate that equalizes the prices of internationally traded goods across countries the purchasing power parity (PPP) exchange rate.
 A group of economists at the International Comparison Program, run by the World Bank, have calculated the PPP exchange rate for all countries, based on detailed studies of the prices and quantities of internationally tradable goods.

 The purchasing power parity exchange rate has two functions.
-First, PPP exchange rates are often used for international comparison of GDP and other economic statistics.
+First, economists often use PPP exchange rates for international comparison of GDP and other economic statistics.
 Imagine that you are preparing a table showing the size of GDP in many countries in several recent years, and for ease of comparison, you are converting all the values into U.S. dollars.
 When you insert the value for Japan, you need to use a yen/dollar exchange rate.
-But should you use the market exchange rate or the PPP exchange rate?
+However, should you use the market exchange rate or the PPP exchange rate?
 Market exchange rates bounce around.
-In summer 2008, the exchange rate was 108 yen/dollar, but in late 2009 the U.S. dollar exchange rate versus the yen was 90 yen/dollar.
-For simplicity, say that Japan’s GDP was ¥500 trillion in both 2008 and 2009.
-If you use the market exchange rates, then Japan’s GDP will be $4.6 trillion in 2008 (that is, ¥500 trillion /(¥108/dollar)) and $5.5 trillion in 2009 (that is, ¥500 trillion /(¥90/dollar)).
+In 2014, the exchange rate was 105 yen/dollar, but in late 2015 the U.S. dollar exchange rate versus the yen was 121 yen/dollar.
+For simplicity, say that Japan’s GDP was ¥500 trillion in both 2014 and 2015.
+If you use the market exchange rates, then Japan’s GDP will be $4.8 trillion in 2014 (that is, ¥500 trillion /(¥105/dollar)) and $4.1 trillion in 2015 (that is, ¥500 trillion /(¥121/dollar)).

-Of course, it is not true that Japan’s economy increased enormously in 2009—in fact, Japan had a recession like much of the rest of the world.
-The misleading appearance of a booming Japanese economy occurs only because we used the market exchange rate, which often has short-run rises and falls.
+The misleading appearance of a changing Japanese economy occurs only because we used the market exchange rate, which often has short-run rises and falls.
 However, PPP exchange rates stay fairly constant and change only modestly, if at all, from year to year.

-The second function of PPP is that exchanges rates will often get closer and closer to it as time passes.
-It is true that in the short run and medium run, as exchange rates adjust to relative inflation rates, rates of return, and to expectations about how interest rates and inflation will shift, the exchange rates will often move away from the PPP exchange rate for a time.
-But, knowing the PPP will allow you to track and predict exchange rate relationships.
+The second function of PPP is that exchanges rates will often get closer to it as time passes.
+It is true that in the short and medium run, as exchange rates adjust to relative inflation rates, rates of return, and to expectations about how interest rates and inflation will shift, the exchange rates will often move away from the PPP exchange rate for a time.
+However, knowing the PPP will allow you to track and predict exchange rate relationships.